luizfranca/ga-solutions/README.md

-# NSGA-II
+# Genetic-Algorithms-Solutions
-Python implementation of the multi-objective genetic algorithm NSGA-II
+My python implementations of some genetic algorithms

+- NSGA II
+- Genetic Algorithm to solve the magic square problem